imandresi/wp-challenges/challenge_02/task_02/tailor-mail/README.txt

 Tailor Mail is a WordPress plugin that allows you to create customizable contact forms with code-defined fields.
 Submitted entries are saved before being sent via wp_mail, providing you with a record of all inquiries.
 The plugin utilizes shortcodes for easy integration into your website's pages and posts.

+This plugin is a solution to a Medior Challenge proposed by [WP Challenges](https://www.wpchallenges.com).

 == Installation:

     Upload the plugin folder to the /wp-content/plugins/ directory, or install it directly from the WordPress admin area.